 Each of the properties of consciousness can also be emulated independently, such as in computers, but not life or consciousness itself.
 That consciousness has the same broad functions we ascribe to life (such as homeostasis, self-maintenance, response to the environment) should be of no surprise.
 The ‘self’ and our self-perception are an inevitable consequence of a cognitive manifestation of homeostasis and so we can expect some kind of analogue in all species with brains, but even for those without brains, homeostasis is a feedback process by which life has some awareness of its own existence.

-Robert Karl Stonjek is passionate about mental health.
+Robert Karl Stonjek is a mental health advocate.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.